 Because the brushes are soft, and due to their unique shape, they hold a lot of paint in their bristles.
 Meaning you get an uninterrupted flow onto your surface.

 This brush is brilliant for creating multiple thin lines at once.
+Use it with oil, acrylic or watercolour.

 When dipped in very fluid paint, the brush splays and bristles gather together.
 The problem with this is that although some of the grouped bristles will create thin lines, some will also create thicker lines.
 So a single stroke can create unpredictable results.